 Empirical or histochemical?

-Some Special Stains, such as the trichrome stain for connective tissue, are specifically empirical, and are used only to produce differential colouration of various cell and tissue components.
-Because of different mordants and differentiations used in these stains, it is difficult to reproduce specific colour densities.
-This makes it difficult to standardise them.
+Some Special Stains, such as the trichrome stain for connective tissue, are specifically empirical and are used only to produce differential coloration of various cell and tissue components.
+Because of the different mordants and differentiations used in these stains, it is difficult to reproduce specific color densities.
+This makes it difficult to standardize them.

-On the other hand, histochemical stains such as Periodic acid-Schiff stain for mucopolysaccharides are very specific for a single molecular species.
+On the other hand, histochemical stains such as Periodic acid-Schiff stains for mucopolysaccharides are very specific for a single molecular species.
 Therefore, these stains can be standardized and repeated with accuracy.

-Although immunohistochemistry and in situ hybridization are technically forms of special stains, they represent a class of techniques which are based on specific chemical reactions.
-Their specificity is such that they can recognise very precise targets within a tissue, namely proteins or DNA/RNA sequences.
+Although immunohistochemistry and in situ hybridization are technically forms of special stains, they represent a class of techniques that are based on specific chemical reactions.
+Their specificity is such that they can recognize very precise targets within a tissue, namely proteins or DNA/RNA sequences.

-Many histologists prefer to distinguish these techniques from the more usual Special Stains, and often categorise them as “Advanced Stains”.
+Many histologists prefer to distinguish these techniques from the more usual Special Stains, and often categorize them as “Advanced Stains”.